Ricardo Morales (Law & Order: LA): As a prosecutor

 Morales is a sardonic pragmatist who thinks moral rectitude is lovely but ineffective in a street fight.
-Though he knows how to manipulate both his public image and behind-the-scenes politics, he's still a killer in the courtroom who lives to see justice served.
+Though he knows how to manipulate both his public image and behind-the-scenes politics, he is still competent in the courtroom.

-He is the kind of guy who suavely makes sure every camera is rolling before delivering a properly dignified and sobering statement.
-He is not a grandstander, but a man with political ambition who understands that in L.A., people like their public officials to walk and talk like stars.

 It is seen that Morales has gone head-to-head with most judges and criminal defense attorneys, and at some point on a personal level.

 He approved of same-sex marriage.

 In "Zuma Canyon", Morales gets personally involved when an eleven-year-old Mexican child named Fernando (Quinton Lopez) is found guarding a marijuana crop with a loaded gun, after being kidnapped from his family in Mexico by a drug lord named Caesar Vargas (Jose Pablo Cantillo) who was responsible for slaughtering members of a Mexican family at a quinceañera and then later killing Detective Rex Winters (Skeet Ulrich) at his home.
 Fernando offered to testify in court against Vargas if his family could be brought to America, but when that time came he was murdered by a woman posing as court briefer - who was likely hired by Vargas.

 Morales quits being a deputy district attorney and returns to the LAPD as a detective, after being frustrated with the justice system and the prosecutorial politics involved in trying to convict Vargas, who in turn got away with kidnapping charges along with multiple counts of murder and manslaughter charges.